-- 1. In this Code: - [a] Misconduct means the improper interference in any way with the proper functioning or activities of QMUL, or those who study or work at QMUL, or members of the public, or action which otherwise damages QMUL. - [b] Unless the contrary appears from the context, words implying the singular include the plural and vice versa. - [c] Unless the contrary appears from the context, reference to a specific office-holder means that where such an office-holder is unable to act, his/her deputy, the person acting in the office or the office holder's nominee will act in his/her place. - [d] References to QMUL, to QMUL activities, premises and facilities and to any office or committee membership include the Students' Union and any premises of the University of London (including intercollegiate halls of residence) or other college of the University of London, or any educational institution or facility at which the student is properly present in connection with his/her programme of study or by virtue of his/her status at QMUL. - [e] Students refers to those persons defined as such in Ordinance D1. - [f] Foundation Year One (F1) Doctor refers to a member of NHS staff who is undertaking Foundation Year One and is a member of a Foundation School. - [g] Central level refers to processes operated by the centre of the QMUL; normally these are more serious cases of misconduct. - [h] School/Institute/Directorate level refers to processes operated by a student's academic school/institute or a Professional Services service department such as Student Services or Estates and Facilities, or organisational unit of the QMUL. - [j] Suspension refers to the total prohibition on attendance at, or access to, the College and on any participation in QMUL activities, but at QMUL's absolute discretion it may be qualified for example to permit a student to attend an examination.
+- 4. In this Code: - [a] Misconduct means the improper interference in any way with the proper functioning or activities of QMUL, or those who study or work at -QMUL, or members of the public, or action which otherwise damages QMUL. - [b] Unless the contrary appears from the context, words implying the singular include the plural and vice versa. - [c] Unless the contrary appears from the context, reference to a specific officeholder means that where such an office-holder is unable to act, his/her deputy, the person acting in the office or the office holder's nominee will act in his/her place. - [db] References to QMUL, to QMUL activities, premises and facilities and to any office or committee membership includes the Students' Union and any premises of the University of London (including intercollegiate halls of residence) or other college of the University of London, or any educational institution or facility at which the student is properly present in connection with his/her programme of study or by virtue of his/her status at QMUL. - [e] Students refers to those persons defined as such in Ordinance D1.